ZTX-Foundation/tuxedo/doc/contracts/core/Core.md

 Logs:
 - `oldLock`: The address of the previous global reentrancy lock.
 - `newLock`: The address of the new global reentrancy lock.

+## Constructor
+The constructor accepts no arguments.
+The constructor sets the initial protocol roles and grants the `ADMIN` role to the account that deploys the contract.